 Application vulnerability exploits that trigger application distributed denial of service are also worth a mention here.
 Several honeypot operations have shown that attackers can exploit BASH vulnerability to plant malware bots that accept multiple commands including UDP, JUNK, and TCP flood to carry DDoS.
 Likewise, there is a myriad of other application vulnerabilities that can be exploited to facilitate attacks.

 When it comes to DDoS mitigation, there is no silver bullet technology that can solve every problem.
-With multiple attack vectors, on-going attack techniques, and zero-day vulnerabilities, automated technology alone is bound to fail.
-It cannot protect against all threats while also ensuring legitimate traffic doesn’t suffer.
+With multiple trajectories of attack, on-going attack methods, and zero-day vulnerabilities, automated technology alone is bound to fail.
+It cannot protect against multiple threats while also ensuring legitimate traffic doesn’t suffer.
 That is where human experience and decision-making skills come in.
 Continuous expert monitoring with actionable insights is the most effective combination of DDoS security that can prepare organizations with a proactive defense strategy.

 You can hire and train security professionals with Layer 7 experience to stop attacks and other application security risks in the house.
 A dedicated team can monitor attacks and take actions efficiently.

 However, with the shortage of experienced cybersecurity workforce and massive costs involved in hiring and managing such teams, new businesses invest in managed application security vendors.
 Such a team not only offers 24 × 7 traffic monitoring and DDoS attack mitigation but complete application security including:

 How vulnerable is your website for DDoS and other attacks?